sullis/hbc-tech-blog/docs/contributing.md

 ![the image alt text](http://the-image.jpg){:.left-align .simple-border}

 ```

+### Featured Authors
+Become a featured author by contributing at least 3 articles and adding your bio to the [Featured Authors Collection](/_authors/).

 ### Guest Posts
 If you're an individual or organization and you'd like to contribute a guest post to our blog, please contact [jcoghlan@gilt.com](mailto:jcoghlan@gilt.com)